-Serbia mining: Holcim sold property to CRH Ireland10.
-February 2015. / Mining
+Serbia mining: Holcim sold property to CRH Ireland, Mining

 Two leading companies in the building materials production, Holcim and Lafarge, said they have reached an agreement within the process of announced mergers on the sale of its assets in a number of countries to the Irish company CRH, including the assets of Holcim in Serbia.
 This deal includes stone and lime quarries which are being exploited under current mining and environment legislation.